KhaledElrefaey/EchoFlow-Net/README.md

-# EchoEF-Net: Automated Estimation OF Left-Ventricular Ejection Fraction from Echocardiographic Segmentation using Deep Learning and Calibration
+# EchoFlow-Net: Automated Estimation OF Left-Ventricular Ejection Fraction from Echocardiographic Segmentation using Deep Learning and Calibration

 **Author:** Elrefaey,K.M.E (MBBS)
 **An Independent Researcher**